Retirement Plans

 What are the advantages of a SEP IRA?

-A SEP IRA has a maximum contribution limit of $46,000 in 2008.
-The annual contribution into a SEP IRA is based on a percentage of W-2 wages if you are incorporated or personal income if you are a sole proprietorship.
+The SEP IRA has broad appeal due to its high maximum contribution limits and its ease to set up and maintain.
+The 2015 SEP IRA contribution limit maximum is $53,000.
+The annual contribution into a SEP IRA is based on a percentage of W-2 wages if you are incorporated or net income if you are a sole proprietorship.
+The SEP IRA is a great choice for self employed business owners who would like to contribute up to 25% of their W-2 wages or 20% of net self employment income.

 • For incorporated businesses up to 25% of W-2 wages can be contributed into a SEP IRA.